solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

     - Each instruction's `program_id_index` must not be the payer index (0).
     - All account indices in instructions must be less than the number of total accounts.
-7. Transactions that use address look up tables must be resolvable:
+7. Transactions that use address lookup tables must be resolvable:
-    - The address look up table account must exist.
+    - The address lookup table account must exist.
-    - The address look up table account must be owned by the address look up table program: `AddressLookupTab1e1111111111111111111111111`
+    - The address lookup table account must be owned by the address lookup table program: `AddressLookupTab1e1111111111111111111111111`
-    - The address look up table account data must be deserializable into `AddressLookupTable` as defined in `solana-sdk`.
+    - The address lookup table account data must be deserializable into `AddressLookupTable` as defined in `solana-sdk`.
-    - All account table indices specified in the transaction must be less than the number of active addresses in the address look up table.
+    - All account table indices specified in the transaction must be less than the number of active addresses in the address lookup table.
 8. Transactions containing pre-compile instructions must pass pre-compile verification checks.
 9. The transaction must not load the same account more than once.